lefam/caltracker/README.md

 ```

 After you finish installing the above tools, please run the following command to install the app modules
-(this is needed becuse we do not version control node modules):
+(this is needed because we do not version control node modules):

 ```
 npm install
 ```

-Finally you can start the app by running:
+Finally you can start the app.
+Please make sure that MongoDB is running and run the following command:

 ```
 npm start
 ```

 Now the app will be running at http://localhost:4001

+## Running tests

+The following commands are available to run tests:
+- `npm run test-api` --> to run API functional tests
+- `npm run test-api-cov` --> to run API functional tests and produce coverage reports (saved at ./coverage)